-- An investigation has been suspended for 6 months or more. - 5.4.4 Where the ERA suspends or closes an investigation, the ERA will: - (a) Notify the relevant Rule Participant of the suspension or closure by email (clause 2.13.34 of the WEM Rules). - (b) Record the suspension or closure of the investigation, including the reasons for suspending or closing the investigation in a public register (clause 2.13.49A(c) of the WEM Rules). - 5.5 Suspending and Resuming Investigations - 5.5.1 If a suspected breach meets the requirements outlined in section 5.4, the ERA may suspend an investigation into the suspected breach. - 5.5.2 If the ERA suspends an investigation, it will reassess the suspended investigation every six months to determine if the investigation should be: - (a) Closed - (b) Reopened
+An investigation has been suspended for 6 months or more.

-(c) Suspended again for reassessment.
+- 5.4.4 Where the ERA suspends or closes an investigation, the ERA will: - (a) Notify the relevant Rule Participant of the suspension or closure by email (clause 2.13.34 of the WEM Rules).42 - (b) Record the suspension or closure of the investigation, including the reasons for suspending or closing the investigation in a public register (clause 2.13.49A(c) of the WEM Rules). - 5.5 Suspending and Resuming Investigations - 5.5.1 If a suspected breach meets the requirements outlined in section 5.4, the ERA may suspend an investigation into the suspected breach. - 5.5.2 If the ERA suspends an investigation, it will reassess the suspended investigation every six months to determine if the investigation should be: - (a) Closed - (b) Reopened

-- 5.5.3 A suspended investigation may be closed where: - (a) Rule Participants have completed any outstanding actions agreed to with the ERA.
+- (c) Suspended again for reassessment. - 5.5.3 A suspended investigation may be closed where: - (a) Rule Participants have completed any outstanding actions agreed to with the ERA. - (b) New information is received that results in a decrease in the breach risk rating of the suspected breach.